adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 ###### Cons:
   - A completely new package(s) for everyone
   - Wouldn't track with Spectrum-CSS updates, it'd always be behind
-  - Local development would need to do it in postinstall so they'd be ready for use in storybook
+  - Local development would be difficult
+    - in post install, so they'd be ready for use in storybook
+    - have our own packages that import spectrum-css and apply overrides?
   - If we use any new features that we implement in CSS, we will need to update our packages to point to the new minimum version of the CSS that supports our component

+##### React Spectrum consumes DSS directly

+In this scenario, we stop using Spectrum-CSS and maintain our own CSS packages using the mixins provided by DSS.
+We may be able to make use of Spectrum-CSS if they also created mixins that covered some things that DSS can't.

+###### Pros:
+  - We can make use of all the nice things that DSS provides while also being able to quickly iterate on changes we need to make
+  - Releases won't be held up by waiting for Spectrum-CSS, and hold ups from DSS should theoretically be less
+  - We can make changes to structure, and it wouldn't be breaking for Spectrum-CSS or DSS

+###### Cons:
+  - Outstanding question, will DSS cover layout (grid/flex)
+  - DSS isn't a standard thing, so understanding how our CSS files work may cause trouble for contributors

 ##### RSP maintains their own CSS packages
-Everything stays the same but we publish our CSS
+Everything stays the same, but we publish our CSS.
+What I mean by everything stays the same is that we keep a full copy of CSS and don't adopt new DSS or try to move back to Spectrum-CSS in any way.

 ###### Pros:
   - Very fast to add new features